What antenna does the military use?

 Selection

-A mission driven military antenna has many decision variables.
+A mission driven antenna has many decision variables.
 Some of the vectors used for making that decision include Frequency, Power Ratings, voltage standing wave ratio (VSWR), plus Patterns & Polarization.

 Examples